 I recommend keeping some of the green skin in order to keep the shape after cooking.
 By the way, this can also enhance the flavor and increase the fiber content.

-A braised winter melon recipe
+A braised winter melon with minced pork

 I love to introduce a braised winter melon with minced pork recipe.
 With a small portion of minced pork, the winter melon chunks taste as good as meat.